Fender’s new connected amps will help beginners find the perfect tone

 Unsurprisingly, a huge part of Fender’s sales come from beginners, because picking up and ultimately giving up on an instrument is a sort of right of passage.

 Of course, these aren’t pro amps, really.
 And you aren’t going to get the rich, full sound you’ll get with a full tube amp and all of the requisite pedals.
-The Mustangs best suited for practice spaces, though the larger models could potentially be used for gigging if you’re playing down at the pub.
+The Mustang’s best suited for practice spaces, though the larger models could potentially be used for gigging if you’re playing down at the pub.
 There’s also USB out on each of the amps, so you can run them straight into GarageBand for demos.

 I have to admit, I was pretty wary when I first heard that one of the most trusted names in the guitar industry was wading into the internet of things, but the connected Mustang series manages to use smart functionality to improve upon the experience and open up the possibilities inherent of a small amp, rather than just jamming in a technology for the sake of staying current.